bcoles/kasld/docs/testing.md

 Opt-in (`make test-container`, not part of hermetic `make test`): it snapshots the live host and runs live restrictions.
 Each LIVE check note-skips cleanly when its facility (seccomp, unprivileged userns, `systemd --user`, ≥2 CPUs) is unavailable.
+Because a skip is silent, the summary reports the scope — `12 pass, 0 fail, 2 skipped (12 of 14 checks ran)` — and the run fails below a floor of checks actually executed, on the same reasoning as `guard_scope`: too small a scope is a broken harness, not a clean run.
+The default floor is the measured facilities-stripped figure, so a host without `systemd-run`, `unshare` and `taskset` still passes at ten while the narrowing stays visible;
+`KASLD_CONTAINER_SCOPE_FLOOR` sets it for a runner whose surviving set has been observed.

-The one behaviour worth guarding hermetically — the reaped-status → outcome classification, incl. the SIGSYS→`access_denied` mapping and the any-other-fatal-signal→`crashed` one that must not swallow it — is unit-tested in `test_outcome` (layer 1).
+Behaviour worth guarding hermetically is lifted out of this harness into layer 1, since the harness itself is opt-in and a regression under it goes unseen: the reaped-status → outcome classification, incl. the SIGSYS→`access_denied` mapping and the any-other-fatal-signal→`crashed` one that must not swallow it, is unit-tested in `test_outcome`; the verbose block reporting confinement for a capture that cannot be named is unit-tested in `test_render`.
 See `tests/container/README.md`.

 ---